-Andrew Irish, a UBSSW Ph.D. student, is available as a Research Tutor to MSW students to support your academic success in SW 510 Scientific Methods, SW 514 Evaluation in Social Work, and SW 541 Advanced Standing Research.
-Andrew is available to assist students individually and in small groups either in-person or virtually.
+Krisztina Baltimore, a UBSSW Ph.D. student, is available as a Research Tutor to MSW students to support your academic success in SW 510 Scientific Methods, SW 514 Evaluation in Social Work, and SW 541 Advanced Standing Research.
+Krisztina is available to assist students individually and in small groups either in-person or virtually.

-To set up a research tutoring time, please contact: Andrew Irish airish2@buffalo.edu
+To set up a research tutoring time, please contact Krisztina Baltimore at kbaltimo@buffalo.edu.